ALTIBASE/Documents/Manuals/Altibase_trunk/eng/SQL1_Eng.md

 - PCTFREE Clause
   This is used to change the percentage of free space that is reserved for future use when updating records that have already been saved in pages.

   An ALTER TABLE statement containing the alter_table_segment_attribute_clause, which is used to change segment attributes, can be executed while Altibase is running.
-However, the changes will not be immediately applied in all of the pages in the segment; rather, each table page will be changed individually the next time the page is accessed
+However, the changes will not be immediately applied in all of the pages in the segment; rather, each table page will be changed individually the next time the page is accessed.

 - PCTUSED Clause
   This is used to change the threshold below which the amount of used space in a page must decrease in order for the page to return to the state in which records can be inserted.